Harshi-max/reliable-email-delivery/README.md

 # Start development server
 npm run dev
 \`\`\`

-# Resend (Recommended)
+# Create .env.local
 RESEND_API_KEY=your_resend_api_key
-in api route file keep the key

 # Note
-Resend has a limit in sending mails so change the key to send to more mails
+Resend has a limit in sending mails so change the key to send mails

 ---